Opinion | The pandemic doesn’t care about your personal freedom

 Given the stakes, it’s difficult to understand why some people prefer to put themselves and others at risk than to take the simplest precautions.
 We’ve heard the mantra hundreds of times: Wear a mask, avoid large gatherings, socially distance.
 We’ve also heard that if everyone would play nice (and keep to themselves) for two straight weeks, we’d be able to get the pandemic under control.
 Two weeks is nothing.

-And, yet, there are those who’d rather follow President Trump’s example of roaming mask-free and cite his rapid recovery from covid than surrender to what they consider misguided groupthink.
+And yet, there are those who’d rather follow President Trump’s example of roaming mask-free and cite his rapid recovery from covid than surrender to what they consider misguided groupthink.
 This attitude may be Trump’s most diabolical contribution to the United States.

 Being a curious sort, I’ll sometimes ask people why they’re not wearing a mask, a risky proposition in itself.
 Here in the Bible Belt, many say they’ve put everything in God’s hands.
 But the gift of free will was predicated upon an assumption of intelligent life.
 Predictions of ongoing spikes in infections and death rates are based on current trends of idiotic behavior, but it isn’t ordained that we commit stupidity.
 Besides, the alternative to voluntary acquiescence is far worse.
 President-elect Joe Biden has promised to encourage mask mandates and order lockdowns if he has the authority.